KathanS/PasswordManagerApp/README.md

 # PasswordManagerApp

-Explored GitHub and Android Studio, December 2019.
+Explored GitHub and Android Studio for first time, December 2019.